Nagging Your Child To Practice Won't Work

 Some children make it.
 They number 10% of all kids who try.
 Some children don't make it.
 They number 90% of all the kids who try.

-Repetition Is A Very Dull Tool To A Child
+Repetition Is A Very Dull Tool For A Piano Student

 The moment your child's interest in piano lessons starts to wane, usually due to a lack of creativity on the teacher's part, you have entered the Battle zone.
 First comes the "honeymoon," where a child finds piano rather fun and interesting.
 Then there comes a moment of reality, when the child realizes subconsciously that the teacher has no tools other than repetition.

 The one tool of the non-creative piano teacher is repetition, mindless and numbing, because it is easiest for these teachers to go page to page in a standard text.

 Such repetition is fine for an adult who is determined to play Beethoven, and is willing to pay the dues to do so.
 But for a six year old, it is a crushing regimen, a fact borne out by the 10%-90% statistics.
 When a child's interest in the piano wanes, they are surely headed for quitting if the teacher's only tool is repetition.
 For this reason, find a creative piano teacher who knows how to deal with kids.